JINSCOTT/aws-js-s3-explorer/README.md

 **Important**: unless you explicitly want everyone on the internet to be able to read your S3 bucket, you should ensure that your S3 bucket is **not** public.
 You can read more at [Security Best Practices for Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/security-best-practices.html).

+This version aims to add cloudfront for file download.
 ## Screenshots

 Default starting view for public S3 bucket: